EPBaron/CleaningData/Codebook.md

 ### translateActivities.R
 This script is used as a lookup table to translate activity numbers to names, as described in the file "activity_labels.txt" within the data set.
 It creates a character vector with the activity names in the same index order as the corresponding number.
 The script is called within the run_analysis.R script with a list created by merging the files "y_train.txt" andn "y_test.txt" that contains activity numbers or each observation of the training and test data sets, respectively.
 It then uses lapply and an anonymous function to translate activity numbers into activity names for an input file.
 It returns a data frame of activity names.

-## Thoughts on Data Labels and Tidy Data
+## Variables
-I wasn't entirely satisified with the labels for observations.
-Further analysis let me to break them down into the following feature dimensions:
+In the tidy data file, I included the 66 data measures of mean and standard deviation from the original data file.
+I did not include meanFreq() measures since they seemed to be a different type of measure.
+The axial measures mean|std()-[X,Y,X] were derived from raw accelerometer and gyroscope readings, but I included them anyway.
+These could be further decomposed into the following dimensions:

 | Dimension |        Values            |
 | --------- | ------------------------ |